Home Copycat Recipes Cracker Barrel Chicken and Dumplings

 Nothing beats a warm and hearty soup to soothe your heart and satisfy your belly on a gloomy day.
 Cracker Barrel dishes will do exactly that.

-Chicken and Dumplings in a Bowl
+Homemade Cracker Barrel and Dumplings with Parsley in a Bowl

 With this recipe, you can make the popular soup at home any time, any day.